folio-org/okapi/doc/guide.md

 as X-Okapi-Url header, and the modules can use this to make further requests to Okapi.
 Defaults to `http://localhost:9130` or what ever port specified.
 There should be no trailing slash, but if there happens to be one, Okapi will remove it.
+Note that it may end with a path like in `https://folio.example.com/okapi`.
 * `dockerUrl`: Tells the Okapi deployment where the Docker Daemon is.
 Defaults to `http://localhost:4243`.
 * `postgres_host` : PostgreSQL host.
 Defaults to `localhost`.